swiftmailer/swiftmailer/doc/messages.rst

 =================

 Creating messages in Swift Mailer is done by making use of the various MIME entities provided with the library.
 Complex messages can be quickly created with very little effort.

 Quick Reference
 ---------------

 You can think of creating a Message as being similar to the steps you perform when you click the Compose button in your mail client.
 You give it a subject, specify some recipients, add any attachments and write your message::

-    require_once 'lib/swift_required.php';

     // Create the message
     $message = (new Swift_Message())